hmrc/ctc-traders-example-java-client/README.md

 - redirect to the Government Gateway sign-in pages
 - submit a sample IE015 XML
 - get a specific message with a known Departure ID and Message ID
+- get departure details with a known Departure ID

 We are working on other pages to retrieve and updated departure movements.